Rolive0712/VSCode-LayeredArchitecture/DotNetCoreApp.UI/readme.md

  Publish to local folder
- * dotnet publish -o "C:\Roshit\VisualStudioCode_Projects\publish_path" --configuration release dotnet publish -o "C:\inetpub\wwwroot\DotNetCoreUI" --configuration release
+ * dotnet publish -o "C:\Roshit\VisualStudioCode_Projects\publish_path" --configuration release dotnet publish -o "C:\inetpub\wwwroot\DotNetCoreUI" --configuration release Always publish from root folder.
+Here its "VSCODE-LAYEREDAECHITECTURE".
+ If published from other child folders, you will get error as below one you run the application
+* "One or more errors occurred.
+(Webpack dev middleware failed because of an error while loading 'aspnet-webpack'.
+Error was: Error:      Cannot find module 'aspnet-webpack'"
  * if publish fails due to access issues, then provide "authenticated users" full permission on "wwwroot" folder.
  * after publish is success, go to the published folder cd <publish path>
  * then run "dotnet DotNetCoreApp.UI.dll"